 child’s personal representative when such access is not inconsistent with State or other law.

 There are three situations when the parent would not be the minor’s personal representative under the Privacy Rule.
 These exceptions are:

-provider may exercise his or her professional judgment to the extent allowed by law to grant or deny parental
+care provider may exercise his or her professional judgment to the extent allowed by law to grant or deny parental access to the

 Finally, as is the case with respect to all personal representatives under the Privacy Rule, a provider may choose not to treat a parent as a personal representative when the provider reasonably believes, in his or her professional judgment, that the child has been or may be subjected to domestic violence, abuse or neglect, or that treating the parent as the child’s personal representative could endanger the child.